NickHeap2/vscode-ant/README.md

 ![Change tracking](/resources/tracking.gif "Change tracking")

+- Will load env vars from build.env (configurable) and pass them into ant.

 ## Requirements

 For this release the extension requires that your ant build xml file be in the root directory and be called build.xml.